 Succulents in Tea Tins

-Some tea containers are too cute to chuck when empty.
+Some tea containers are too cute to abandon when the tea is used up.
 Here, model Summer Rayne Oakes upcycles her favorites as succulent planters.Continue to 24 of 31 below.

 24 of 31